indico/indico/doc/guides/UserGuide/Meetings.rst

 |image120|

+If the conference is  PRIVATE the event manager will be able to set a 'Contact in case of no access', so users with no access will know who to contact in order to request access.

-When private you can also add an Access Key which means anyone with this key can access the meeting without logging in.
+Also, when private you can also add an Access Key which means anyone with this key can access the meeting without logging in.

 *Domain Control* This is available for public meetings.
 It allows you to specify which domain can access the meeting.
 For instance, choosing